-Clarens is often described as the Jewel of the Free State, owing to the spectacular scenery.
+Clarens is often described as the 'Jewel of the Free State', owing to its spectacular scenery.
 San paintings are found on farms in the area.
 Close by, the Highlands Route meanders along the foothills of the Maluti mountains.
 One can also explore the magnificent mountain scenery by bike.
+The town offers art excursions and painting getaways and has 14 art galleries.